SeattleTestbed/docs/Operating/Clearinghouse/Design.md

       * date_expires
         * the date after which the VM should be taken away from the user who has acquired it.

-  * !VesselPort
+  * VesselPort
     * purpose:
-      * A !VesselPort record represents a port that is assigned to a vessel/VM.
-A single VM can have multiple ports assigned to it (multiple !VesselPort records).
+      * A VesselPort record represents a port that is assigned to a vessel/VM.
+A single VM can have multiple ports assigned to it (multiple VesselPort records).
     * fields:
       * vessel (foreign key to vessels table)
       * port

-  * !VesselUserAccessMap
+  * VesselUserAccessMap
     * purpose:
-      * A !VesselUserAccessMap record represents user access to VMs.
+      * A VesselUserAccessMap record represents user access to VMs.
 This is a many-to-many relationship.
 The user who acquired the VM will always have a mapping to that VM.
-In the future when additional users can be added to a Vessel through !SeattleGeni, the additional users would have records here.
+In the future when additional users can be added to a Vessel through SeattleGeni, the additional users would have records here.
     * fields:
       * vessel (foreign key to vessels table)
       * user (foreign key to users table)

 There will likely be additional tables for logging.

-=== Key Database ===
+### Key Database

   * Key
     * purpose: